JFLarvoire/SysToolsLib/C/SysLib/README.md

 To do
 -----

-* Port the library to Linux.
+* Port additional routines to Linux, like block I/O.
 * An obvious extension that I never had time to complete is to add floppy disk and CD/DVD/BR disk I/O.
   This would allow writing a tool for creating floppy images, or .iso files from CDs.
 * The QWORD support can be improved, to add other operators, and make its usage even more seamless in 16-bits programs.